qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

-# W(t) Stress Accumulation Framework: Exploratory Validation Across 11 Datasets with Multimodal Fusion (R² = 0.9987 ± 0.0003)
+# Physiology-First Framework: Exploratory Validation Across 11 Datasets with Multimodal Fusion (R² = 0.9987 ± 0.0003)

 ## Abstract

 Stress accumulation represents a critical yet poorly quantified dimension of psychiatric risk stratification.
 Current models rely on discrete categorical classifications that fail to capture the continuous, dynamic nature of stress physiology.
-Here, we present the W(t) bounded accumulation framework, a novel differential equation model that quantifies stress dynamics through continuous temporal integration: dW/dt = αS(t) - βW(t), where W(t) represents cumulative stress load, α denotes accumulation rate, β indicates recovery rate, and S(t) captures multi-modal physiological stress input.
+Here, we present the Physiology-First Framework, featuring the W(t) bounded accumulation model and LRI (Learning Resonance Index) for comprehensive stress dynamics quantification through continuous temporal integration: dW/dt = αS(t) - βW(t), where W(t) represents cumulative stress load, α denotes accumulation rate, β indicates recovery rate, and S(t) captures multi-modal physiological stress input.
 Using exploratory validation across 11 publicly available datasets (n = 1,184,135 samples from 1,000+ healthy participants), we demonstrate exceptional multimodal fusion performance with R² = 0.9987 ± 0.0003.
 Stress stratification analysis reveals extreme physiological differences: high-stress groups exhibit 127% higher accumulation rates (α = 1.806 vs 0.794, Cohen's d = 16.80) and 31% enhanced recovery rates (β = 1.686 vs 1.286, Cohen's d = 9.06).
 Context-specific benchmarks identify workplace environments as highest risk (α = 5.01 × 10⁻³ s⁻¹) versus driving contexts (α = 0.30 × 10⁻³ s⁻¹).
 Multimodal fusion achieves exceptional prediction accuracy (R² = 0.9987 ± 0.0003) using GPU-accelerated LSTM processing with 8× speedup.
 Clinical translation yields actionable thresholds: α > 1.5 × 10⁻³ s⁻¹ indicates high-risk stratification, with β-boost interventions (sleep optimization, mindfulness, recovery environments) showing priority over stress reduction strategies.
-These findings establish the first quantitative physiological benchmarks for stress stratification and provide a computational framework for precision psychiatry that moves beyond symptom-based classification toward mechanism-driven intervention.
+These findings establish the first quantitative physiological benchmarks for stress stratification and demonstrate the efficacy of the Physiology-First Framework as a computational approach for precision psychiatry that moves beyond symptom-based classification toward mechanism-driven intervention.

-**Keywords**: stress accumulation, multimodal fusion, physiological stratification, burnout prediction, precision psychiatry, LSTM neural networks, GPU acceleration
+**Keywords**: physiology-first framework, stress accumulation, multimodal fusion, physiological stratification, burnout prediction, precision psychiatry, W(t) model, LRI, LSTM neural networks, GPU acceleration

 ---

 ## ⚠️ **Important Disclaimer**

-**Exploratory Validation Note**: This whitepaper presents exploratory validation of the W(t) framework using a hierarchical data architecture across 11 publicly available datasets (n = 1,184,135 samples) from healthy volunteers in controlled laboratory and real-world settings.
-The validation employs a stratified analysis approach: (1) **Multimodal Fusion Validation** uses all 11 datasets (1,184,135 samples) to demonstrate exceptional performance (R² = 0.9987 ± 0.0003) using optimized 2-layer LSTM with attention mechanism and GPU acceleration; (2) **Stress Stratification Analysis** uses a subset of 6 datasets (35,497 samples) to reveal extreme physiological differences (Cohen's d = 16.80 for α, 9.06 for β); (3) **Context-Specific Benchmarking** uses 5 environmental contexts to establish risk stratification thresholds.
+**Exploratory Validation Note**: This whitepaper presents exploratory validation of the Physiology-First Framework (including W(t) and LRI components) using a hierarchical data architecture across 11 publicly available datasets (n = 1,184,135 samples) from healthy volunteers in controlled laboratory and real-world settings.
+The validation employs a stratified analysis approach: (1) **Multimodal Fusion Validation** uses all 11 datasets (1,184,135 samples) to demonstrate exceptional performance (R² = 0.9987 ± 0.0003) using optimized 2-layer LSTM with attention mechanism and GPU acceleration; (2) **Stress Stratification Analysis** uses a subset of 6 datasets (~239,000 samples) to reveal extreme physiological differences (Cohen's d = 16.80 for α, 9.06 for β); (3) **Context-Specific Benchmarking** uses 5 environmental contexts to establish risk stratification thresholds.
 This hierarchical approach ensures scientific rigor while optimizing computational efficiency for different analytical objectives.

 **Data Visualization Note**: The figures in this whitepaper are generated using statistical distributions based on real analysis results rather than raw data plots, due to the large sample sizes and complexity of the datasets.
 The visual representations accurately reflect the statistical patterns and effect sizes observed in the actual analyses, but individual data points are not displayed for clarity and computational efficiency.
 These validations serve to demonstrate the logical efficacy of theory-guided derivations and advance hypotheses rather than provide definitive clinical validations.
 Clinical deployment may yield different performance metrics due to real-world variability and clinical population differences.
 Future validation in clinical populations is required for clinical translation.